cucumber/docs/content/gherkin.md

   | Julien | julien@cucumber.io | @jbpros         |
   | Matt   | matt@cucumber.io   | @mattwynne      |
 ```
-Just like Doc Strings, Data Tables will be passed to the step definition as the last argument.
+Just like `Doc Strings`, `Data Tables` will be passed to the step definition as the last argument.

 The type of this argument will be DataTable.
 See the API docs for more details about how to access the rows and cells.